microsoft/PartnerResources/_docs/Skilling/Microsoft Security Academy/Endpoint Security.md

 ## Endpoint Security

 ### Microsoft Endpoint Security Academy
-The Microsoft Endpoint Security Academy TBD
+The Microsoft Endpoint Security Academy is the epicenter for your security solutions and endpoint protections.
+Discover how to protect your IoT/OT infrastructure with Microsoft Defender for IoT, along with how to manage threats and evolve defenses with Microsoft Defender for Endpoint.
+Embrace Microsoft Defender for Business's enterprise-grade protection that is simple to setup, easy to navigate, and cost effective.